Skip to main content

 Why Are the Numbers Different?

-In short: we’re now using a new more advanced attribution models.
+In short: we’re now using new, more advanced attribution models.

-Previously, each Triptease product (such as Messages or Meta) tracked its impact independently.
+Previously, each Triptease product (such as Messages or Metasearch) tracked its impact independently.
 This meant:

 • Each product only considered whether it had influenced a booking.

-• Cross-product interactions (e.g. Messages and Meta influencing the same guest) weren’t taken into account.
+• Cross-product interactions (e.g. Messages and Metasearch influencing the same guest) weren’t taken into account.

-For example, in the old Messages dashboard, if a guest interacted with several messages before booking, the last message clicked was credited with the booking.
+For example, in the Messages v1 (Classic) dashboard, if a guest interacted with several messages before booking the last message clicked is credited with the booking.

-The new dashboard offers three guest journey-based attribution models.
-These now take into account every Triptease interaction that influenced a booking - across all products, channels, and campaigns.
+The new dashboard uses a new guest journey-based attribution model.
+This now take into account every Triptease interaction that influenced a booking - across all products, channels, and campaigns.

-It captures the full value of your marketing activity across every Triptease channel, giving you the insight you need to optimise campaigns and understand your guests’ complete journey to booking.
+It captures the full value of your marketing activity across every Triptease channel, giving you the insight you need to optimize campaigns and understand your guests’ complete journey to booking.

-So, if a guest saw an on-site message, clicked a Meta ad, and later booked after a Paid Search ad, all three interactions will be recognised.
-This provides a more complete picture of how your marketing efforts work together to drive direct bookings.
+So, if a guest saw an on-site message, clicked a Metasearch ad, and later booked after clicking a Paid Search ad, all three interactions will be recognized.
+This allows us to provide a more complete picture of how your marketing efforts work together to drive direct bookings.

 As a result:

-• You may see slightly different booking numbers for individual campaigns or messages compared to your old dashboard.
+• You may see slightly different total booking numbers for individual campaigns or messages compared to your old channel-specific dashboards, because we’re now representing outcomes in a more accurate way.

-Overall, this gives you a more accurate and holistic view of your marketing performance.
+Overall, this gives you a more realistic and holistic view of your marketing performance.

 For example:

-Best for: Getting a balanced, holistic view of performance across your entire marketing mix.
-This is the recommended model if you want to understand the full guest journey and how all your activities contribute to conversion.
+Best for: Seeing a balanced, holistic view of performance across all your marketing channels.
+This is the recommended model if you want to understand the full guest journey and how all your marketing activities contribute to conversion.

-This model attributes the booking to the final interaction before the guest booked, but considers all Triptease channels (not just Messages).
+This model attributes the booking to the final interaction before the guest booked, considering all Triptease channels.
+I.e. the final Triptease interaction before the booking receives 100% of the credit.

 For example, if a guest interacted with Paid Search, Meta, and then Messages before booking, the booking will be attributed to Messages.